kurian-thomas/celery/README.md

 # Scrapy project with Celery beat schedule
-This repository contains the code for scraping book details from flipkart in a scheduled manner using user agents
+This repository contains the code for scraping book details from flipkart in a scheduled manner using user agents and using rotating proxys

 ## Technologies used
 1. python3